jaryaman/BibTeX-BSTs/README.md

 - Bioessays.bst: To resemble the citation style of *Bioessays*
 - one_author_no_title.bst: To show a single author in the bibliography, with no title.
 This loosely resembles Physical Review Letters

-## How to make your own BibTeX Style Files
+## How to make your own BibTeX style files

 To make your own `.bst` files, comment/ uncomment the appropriate lines in `imsi.dbj` in the subdirectory `./makefiles` then run